ramonaharrison/SlackBot/README.md

     - [user](https://api.slack.com/types/user) -> User.java
     - [attachment](https://api.slack.com/docs/message-attachments) -> Attachment.java

-    `Attachment.java` and `User.java` files are already provided in the `model` subpackage -- just complete the TODOs.
+    Attachment.java and User.java files are already provided in the `model` subpackage -- just complete the TODOs as marked.
 See the `Channel.java` class for an example of how your completed classes should look.

 3. In `Slack.java`, implement the `sendMessageWithAttachments(String messageText, List<Attachment> attachments)`, which should take in a `String messageText` and a `List<Attachment> attachments` to post to the #bots channel.
 It should return a `SendMessageResponse`.